-Emilio Martínez-Pañeda joined Imperial College in September 2019 as a Lecturer (US Asst.
-Professor) in Mechanics of Materials.
+Emilio Martínez-Pañeda is a Senior Lecturer (US Associate Professor) in Mechanics of Materials.
+He joined Imperial as a Lecturer (US Asst.
+Prof.) in September 2019.
 Before, he was an 1851 Research Fellow at the University of Cambridge.
 His interests span a wide range of research challenges that lie at the interface between mechanics and other disciplines, such as materials science, geology, chemistry and structural engineering.
 For more details, including a list of honours and awards, visit www.imperial.ac.uk/people/e.martinez-paneda and www.empaneda.com.

 Educated in the Beijing Institute of Technology, RWTH Aachen University and the University of Manchester (MSc Mechanical Engineering Design; distinction), Runzi develops new phase field based models for predicting the degradation of solid-state Li-Ion batteries.